labzero/guides/devops/runbook_guide.md

 ### Create Your Runbook Template
 * Import this document into your system as a template. _Details provided below for Atlassian Confluence._
 * Customize the template to account for proprietary business requirements or project nuances.
 Remove anything that is irrelevant to your team.
-* Remove this entire `Runbook Guide and Template` section such that your `Runbook` template begins with the `Overview` section.
+* Remove this entire `Runbook Guide` section such that your `Runbook` template begins with the `Overview` after the `Runbook Template` header below.

 ### Use Your Runbook Template
 * Conform to a naming convention when you create a new `Runbook` from this template.
-Start the name of each `Runbook` with the word "`Runbook`," ie: `Runbook - Application Server`
+Start the name of each `Runbook` with the word `Runbook`, ie: "`Runbook - Application Server`"
 * Remove and replace each section's details with concise relevant content as instructed inline.
 For the sake of clarity and conciseness, do not retain the inline instructions; you can always refer back to this document or your modified template.
 * Create a single index of `Runbooks` for your organization.
 Ensure your new `Runbook` is added to the index.